emtee40/FTPclient-android/README.md

-# FTPClient - A simple FTP, FTPS and SFTP client for Android
+# FTPClient - Simple FTP, FTPS and SFTP client for Android

-FTPClient is a very simple FTP client for Android 5.0+, using [Apache Commons Net](https://commons.apache.org/proper/commons-net/) for FTP and FTPS and [SSHJ](https://github.com/hierynomus/sshj/) for SFTP.
+FTPClient is a very simple FTP, FPTS and SFTP client for Android 5.0+, using [Apache Commons Net](https://commons.apache.org/proper/commons-net/) for FTP and FTPS and [SSHJ](https://github.com/hierynomus/sshj/) for SFTP.